-Aurora appoints a mix of underlying fund managers with differing styles and sustainability approaches.
-Aurora undertakes rigorous research of the fund managers in its selection and monitoring process with a focus on the calibre of the investment professionals; how the manager's business is structured to ensure alignment with their clients; and the rigour of their investment process.
+Aurora appoints a mix of underlying investment managers with differing styles and sustainability approaches.
+Aurora undertakes rigorous research of underlying investment managers in its selection and monitoring process with a focus on the calibre of the investment professionals; how the manager's business is structured to ensure alignment with their clients; and the rigour of their investment process.
 Aurora also reviews their manager's ESG and sustainability policies.
-All of the fund managers selected by Aurora take ESG considerations into account and are signatories to the Principles for Responsible Investment, established by the United Nations ("UNPRI").
-The UNPRI aims to provide a consistent framework for reviewing business practices across industries and companies.
-More information on the factors Aurora considers when appointing underlying fund managers is available in the Other Material Information document for the Aurora KiwiSaver Scheme.
+All of the underlying investment managers selected by Aurora take ESG considerations into account.
+More information on the factors Aurora considers when appointing underlying investment managers is available in the Other Material Information document for the Aurora KiwiSaver Scheme.